dhh1128/codecraft.co/how-to-point-in-code.md

 slug: how-to-point-in-code
 redirect_from:
   - /2014/09/25/how-to-point-in-code
+comments:
+  - author: trevharmon
+    date: 2014-09-29 22:51:25
+    comment: >
+      I have a question and then a comment.

+      Question: I find what essentially amounts to inline comments described in #2 as an interesting idea.
+I am curious, though.
+Is Intent going to require those inline "comments" in order for it to compile?
+If not, that seems to allow programmers to just skip them, leaving us with code that's essentially the same as what we have today in terms of conveying additional meaning.

+      Comment: Going back to one of my favorite languages, Perl (I know I'm an oddity), I find this idea of anchors to be interesting.
+Perl has a concept of Labels, which effectively behave very similar to HTML anchors.
+They can be applied to not only arbitrary code blocks (used for GOTO calls--yeah, if you really want to do that), but also for fine-grain nested loop control.
+Essentially, they allow the programmer to put down "anchors" at specific parts of the code, independent of line numbers, and then use them to control execution flow.
+Granted, this isn't exactly what you are getting at here in the article, but I've found it very useful (if used correctly) to make the code more readable.
+I believe this adds additional credence to what you are trying to accomplish overall.

+      If you are interested, a discussion on Perl Labels can be found here: http://www.perlmonks.org/?node_id=616302
+  - author: Daniel Hardman
+    date: 2014-09-30 07:24:52
+    comment: >
+      Trev: thanks for the thoughtful comment.

+      Perl labels are interesting.
+I had run across them once before, and the use case that I saw for them was the same one described in the post you linked--transferring control with precision in nested loops.
+I have never seen an answer to that problem that's as elegant as the one Perl offers.
+The alternatives in other languages--pure gotos, or nested loop state variables with conditionals--are uglier and far less clear.

+      Are there other scenarios where you like to use them?

+      Maybe they need to go into intent...

+      Regarding your question: my current plan is to make the inline comments optional.
+As you point out, this means people are free to omit them, making code no more expressive than it is today.
+However, I can't see a good justification for requiring them, for three reasons: 1) if code has good variable names, and a parenthesized expression is simple, the comment would often be redundant; 2) I have no algorithmic way to evaluate the appropriateness of the comment, so requiring something might just cause people to grumble and put in placeholder text; 3) although I want every place it code to be name-able, I don't want to require names everywhere.
+Some blocks may not be name-worthy.
+  - author: In Link 3&#8217;s Example &#8211; Foame
+    date: 2024-08-29 15:30:55
+    comment: >
+      […] is just a tenet, and nothing can change checking the domains manually.
+Make sure that to solely construct hyperlinks that can contribute positively to your total online presence.
+Still acquired almost 9,000.
+Let’s […]
 ---
 In my <a title="Exploring the Power of Deixis" href="exploring-the-power-of-deixis.md">previous post</a>, I explored why deixis is helpful, how it shows up in our language, and how its use in source code is hampered by limitations in our current programming ecosystems.

 I promised I'd explain how we could remedy this problem to increase the expressiveness of our code...
 That's what this post is all about.